Admin Dashboard ScaleEnterpriseSelf-Hosted

 Removing the user will automatically remove all the namespaces owned by the deleted user.

-The Nodes section of the Admin Dashboard provides the following system information about your Kubernetes cluster:
+In this section of the Admin Dashboard, you can find the following system information about your Kubernetes cluster, separated by node:

 - Number of running pods

-You can use this information to configure the autoscaler.
+You can use this information to configure the autoscaler and optimize your Okteto installation.

 - Mark the namespace as